Emma HowcuttSee other Blog articles filed in ‘Travel and touring’ written by Emma Howcutt

 The very best recipes will be both delicious and a doddle to prepare within the limitations of a caravan kitchen – and we’ll have a prize for our top recipe of 2014 at the end of the year.

-If you fancy getting involved in our brand new, culinary caravanning challenge, submit your recipes to me by email by clicking here.
+If you fancy getting involved in our brand new, culinary caravanning challenge, submit your recipes to me by email.
 I can't wait to get started with Caravan Chef.